NotTheOnlyRph/MontyHallDS/Readme.txt

 	nitrofiles: Here is the folder containing sprites and backgrounds I use, compiled with GRIT.
 	source: Where the source code is.

+About the license: This license is used only due to NFlib having the MIT license.
 Feel free to edit, and send me a message if you want your code to be implemented here.
 I'll credit you.
 (If you don't want to, please credit me if you share it on the internet)

 Enjoy!